cultuurnet/udb3-json-schemas/README.md

 Warnings or errors reported by `yarn docs:lint` (a.k.a. the `CI / docs` check on GitHub) can sometimes be fixed automatically, depending on the exact issue.
 For example formatting issues can be fixed automatically, but dead links not.

-If you have `node` and `yarn` installed locally, you can run `yarn docs:lint:fix` to try to fix the linting issues.
+If you have `node` and `yarn` installed locally and ran `yarn install` to install all required packages, you can run `yarn docs:lint:fix` to try to fix the linting issues.
 Any issues that can be fixed will be fixed, and you can then commit them.

 You can also run the same script on GitHub itself via https://github.com/cultuurnet/apidocs/actions/workflows/docs-linting-fix.yml.

 Click "Run workflow", select the branch you are working on (make sure it's up-to-date!), and hit the green "Run workflow" button.
 If any errors were fixed, they will be automatically committed back to your branch.
 Make sure to pull these changes in your local copy of the docs before making more changes to avoid merge conflicts!

 ![](readme-images/run-workflow.png)

+## Useful tools and resources 🌐

+While not required, you can use the following links to help you write excellent documentation:

+*   https://hemingwayapp.com/ for writing clearly by avoiding passive voice, long sentences, and so on.